 The concept of displacement can be tricky for many students to understand when they first encounter it in a physics course.
-This is because in physics, displacement is different from the concept of distance, which many students may have previous experience with.
-Displacement is a vector quantity, and as such has both a magnitude and a direction.
-Displacement is defined as the vector (or straight line) distance between an initial and final position.
+In physics, displacement is different from the concept of distance, which most students have previous experience with.
+Displacement is a vector quantity, so it has both magnitude and direction.
+It is defined as the vector (or straight line) distance between an initial and final position.
 The resultant displacement therefore depends only on knowledge of these two positions.

 Determine the position of two points in a given coordinate system.
 For example, assume an object is moving in a Cartesian coordinate system, and the initial and final positions of the object are given by the coordinates (2,5) and (7,20).